Catherine Senitt: Life and work

-Senitt grew up in Rochester, NY, and studied in the School of Art and Design at the Rochester Institute of Technology.
+Senitt grew up in Rochester, New York, and studied in the School of Art and Design at the Rochester Institute of Technology.
 Her talents were recognized early through the receipt of the John A. Varney Award in 1964.
 In 1966, at the age of 21, she won Best Female Artist in the Finger Lakes Exhibit.

 After her third year at the School of Art and Design, she immigrated to Canada in 1966.
 She settled in Toronto for the first 9 months and then moved to a school house near Fergus, Ontario.

-During the late 1960s she developed a successful painting career in Toronto using the name Cathy Senitt-Harbison.
-She showed her work at Pollock Gallery in 1967, where owner Jack Pollock also represented such artists as Ken Danby, David Hockney and Willem de Kooning.
+During the late 1960s, she developed a successful painting career in Toronto using the name Cathy Senitt-Harbison.
+She showed her work at Pollock Gallery in 1967, where owner Jack Pollock also represented such artists as Ken Danby, David Hockney, and Willem de Kooning.
 She continued to be represented there through 1975 and the Merton Gallery from 1977 to 1978.

 Senitt was awarded her first Canada Council Arts Grant in 1968.

 Senitt's work was chosen to be part of the "Man and His World" exhibit in the grounds of the 1967 International and Universal Exposition (Expo 67) in Montreal.
 Senitt was selected to join Canada's pavilion at Expo 70 in Osaka, Japan.
 She was included in the inaugural show of the newly renamed Art Gallery of Ontario.